MintonGroup/swiftest/docs/getting-started-guide/index.rst

    python -m pytest tests

-Building the exectuable using CMake
+Building the executable using CMake
 -----------------------------------

 Although Swiftest is designed to be run from Python, it is also possible to run Swiftest simulations from the command line using the ``swiftest`` executable, provided it has